grantsrb/supervised_gym/README.md

         be saved to.
 This is different than the path.
-If you would like to save the experiment to a different folder than the one in which you run `main.py`, use the hyperparemter called `save_root` "save_root": str
+If you would like to save the experiment to a different folder than the one in which you run `main.py`, use the hyperparemter called `save_root` "exp_num_offset": int
+        a number by which to offset all experiment numbers.
+This is useful in cases where you want to run trainings on different machines but avoid overlapping experiment numbers
+    "save_root": str
         this value is prepended to the exp_name when creating the save folder for the hyperparameter search.